The curvature of almost Robinson manifolds: Geometric applications

-In other words, an almost Robinson structure is a smooth assignment of a Robinson structure $\mcN_p$ on the tangent space $\Tgt_p \mcM$ at every point $p$ of $\mcM$.
+\begin{defn} An \emph{almost Robinson structure} on $(\mcM,g)$ is an almost null structure of real index $1$.
+We say that $(\mcM,g)$ is an \emph{almost Robinson manifold} if it is equipped with an almost Robinson structure. \end{defn} In other words, an almost Robinson structure is a smooth assignment of a Robinson structure $\mcN_p$ on the tangent space $\Tgt_p \mcM$ at every point $p$ of $\mcM$.
 It defines a real null line distribution $\mcK$ on $\mcM$, i.e. ${}^\C \mcK_p := \mcN_p \cap \bar{\mcN}_p$ for all $p$ in $\mcM$ -- here, ${}^\C \mcK_p$ denotes the complexification of $\mcK_p$.
 Each fiber of the screenbundle $\mcK^\perp/\mcK$ is equipped with a Hermitian structure.
 An almost Robinson manifold is characterised by a reduction of the structure group of the frame bundle to $\Sim(m-1,\C)$ stabilising $\mcN$, the subgroup of the stabiliser $\Sim(n-2)$ of $\mcK$.
 We can then apply the $\simalg(m-1,\C)$-invariant decompositions of the various tensor representations of $\so(n-1,1)$ given in sections \ref{sec-algebra} and \ref{sec-curvature} to the curved setting, and in particular, in Propositions \ref{prop-Ricci-rob}, \ref{prop-CY-rob} and \ref{prop-Weyl-rob}.
 Again, to characterise curvature tensors as elements of some irreducible $\simalg(m-1,\C)$-invariant subspace, we shall refer to sections \ref{sec-proj-sim} and \ref{sec-proj-rob} and make use of the maps ${}^\mfD _\mcK \Pi_i$, ${}^\mfD _\mcK \Pi_i^j$ and ${}^\mfD _\mcN \Pi_i^{j,k}$ defined by \eqref{eq-proj-sim}, \eqref{eq-proj-sim2} and \eqref{eq-proj-rob2} respectively.
 Here, we have specified which almost Robinson structure $\mcN$ and its associated null line distribution $\mcK$ the maps refer to.

 To make the description somewhat more tractable, it is more convenient to choose a splitting of ${}^\C \Tgt \mcM$ adapted to $\mcN$, and work with representations of the reductive part $\cu(m-1)$ of $\simalg(m-1,\C)$.
 To this end, we introduce a null line distribution $\mcL$ dual to $\mcK$, so that the almost Robinson structure gives rise to an almost Hermitian structure $J \ind{_a^b}$ on the distribution orthogonal to both $\mcK$ and $\mcL$, and ${}^\C \Tgt \mcM$ splits as